MRCIEU/activityBigrams/README.md

 ## 3) Combine these with other traits from ALSPAC (i.e. BMI and confounding factors)

-Make a single dataset with our derived PA variables, and other ALSPAC variables that we need for our analysis.
+We make a single dataset with our derived PA variables, and other ALSPAC variables that we need for our analysis.

-The file that's created in the data folder is called main-dataset.csv
+The file that's created in `../../data/derived/activityBigrams/` is called `main-dataset.csv`.

 ```bash
 cd generateActivityVariables/